Teshager21/using-bootstrap/README.md

-# The Next Web Project
+# Using-bootstrap
- This is a project meant to demonstrate visual heirarchy  through the use of heat map on the smashing magazine homepage.
+ This is a demo of bootstrap usage through cloning of the News Week Magazine

 ![screenshot](./Assets/images/screenshot.png)